markmarkoh/datamaps/README.md

 The following options are allowed:

-  - `labelColor` //font color, default: #000
+  - `labelColor` // Font color, default: #000
-  - `lineWidth` //line width for New England states, default: 1
+  - `lineWidth` // Line width for New England states, default: 1
-  - `fontSize` //font size, default: 10
+  - `fontSize` // Font size, default: 10
-  - `fontFamily` //font family, default: 'Verdana'
+  - `fontFamily` // Font family, default: 'Verdana'
-  - `customLabelText` //replaces 2 letter labels with custom
+  - `customLabelText` // Replaces 2 letter labels with custom

 An example for using the options: